BLCM/OpenBLCMM/README.md

 Commandline Arguments
 =====================

-This section won't be of interest to most users, so feel free to ignore it.
 There are a few commandline arguments which can be used with OpenBLCMM.
-These can be specified from `cmd.exe` or your usual shell, or added to GUI shortcuts.
+Most users can safely ignore these.
+These args can be specified from `cmd.exe` or your usual shell, or added to GUI shortcuts.

 ### Creator Mode